Drug rehabilitation: Types

 Treatment can be a long process and the duration is dependent upon the patient's needs and history of substance use.
 Research has shown that most patients need at least three months of treatment and longer durations are associated with better outcomes.
-Prescription drug addiction does not discriminate.
-It affects people from all walks of life and can be a devastatingly destructive force.

 Medications

 Certain opioid medications such as methadone and more buprenorphine are widely used to treat addiction and dependence on other opioids such as heroin, morphine or oxycodone.
-Methadone and buprenorphine are maintenance therapies intended to reduce cravings for opiates, thereby reducing illegal drug use, and the risks associated with it, such as disease, arrest, incarceration, and death, in line with the philosophy of harm reduction.
+Methadone and buprenorphine are maintenance therapies intended to reduce cravings for opioids, thereby reducing illegal drug use, and the risks associated with it, such as disease, arrest, incarceration, and death, in line with the philosophy of harm reduction.
 Both drugs may be used as maintenance medications (taken for an indefinite period of time), or used as detoxification aids.
 All available studies collected in the 2005 Australian National Evaluation of Pharmacotherapies for Opioid Dependence suggest that maintenance treatment is preferable, with very high rates (79–100%) of relapse within three months of detoxification from levo-α-acetylmethadol (LAAM), buprenorphine, and methadone.

 According to the National Institute on Drug Abuse (NIDA), patients stabilized on adequate, sustained doses of methadone or buprenorphine can keep their jobs, avoid crime and violence, and reduce their exposure to HIV and Hepatitis C by stopping or reducing injection drug use and drug-related high risk sexual behavior.
 Naltrexone is a long-acting opioid antagonist with few side effects.
 It is usually prescribed in outpatient medical conditions.
-Naltrexone blocks the euphoric effects of alcohol and opiates.
+Naltrexone blocks the euphoric effects of alcohol and opioids.
 Naltrexone cuts relapse risk in the first three months by about 36%.
 However, it is far less effective in helping patients maintain abstinence or retaining them in the drug-treatment system (retention rates average 12% at 90 days for naltrexone, average 57% at 90 days for buprenorphine, average 61% at 90 days for methadone).

 Ibogaine is a hallucinogenic drug promoted by certain fringe groups to interrupt both physical dependence and psychological craving to a broad range of drugs including narcotics, stimulants, alcohol, and nicotine.
 To date, there have never been any controlled studies showing it to be effective, and it is not accepted as a treatment by physicians, pharmacists, or addictionologist.
 There have also been several deaths related to ibogaine use, which causes tachycardia and long QT syndrome.
 The drug is an illegal Schedule I controlled substance in the United States, and the foreign facilities in which it is administered tend to have little oversight and range from motel rooms to one moderately-sized rehabilitation center.